newatoms/guides/how-to-pitch/readme.md

 * Create a context for your pitch
 * Introduce the problem you are trying to solve
 * Introduce your solution

+> If done right, this could already be enough to blow every one away.
+If your audience needs more information you can continue with the next points.

 * Explain why this solution sets itself apart from others
 * Explain how the solution you offer is sustainable
 * Explain what makes you capable to offer this solution